Fertilize with diluted urine indoors

 They usually say that you should use one part urine and ten parts water, but if you want to fertilize with diluted urine indoors, I think one part urine and twenty parts water would be better.
 And make sure to water often.
-I do it around every three hours indoors.
+I do it around every three watering indoors.
 This really helps the plants grow quickly!

 Vegetables that need nutrient-rich soil

 We have a potty in the bathroom and our younger kids use it.
 I fill it with water right after someone used it and then I pour the fluid in a watering can or a plastic bottle, and water my plants straight away.

 I sometimes use the potty myself too.
 We use a combined potty/watering can later in the season, but I don't need that much fertilizer indoors that I need to put it in my bathroom permanently.
 There's a watering can in my polytunnel right now that I have started peeing in when I'm outside, and then I use the diluted urine to fertilize my beds.
 I will write more about this later.